lukasmartinelli/lukasmartinelli.github.io/_posts/2014-07-04-cloud-storage-apis-compared.md

 Dropbox, Google Drive and Sugar Sync know based on the mime type of a ressource that it is an image and provide you with information (width, height, encoding) about it.
 Everyone implements permissions but this is highly dependent of the provider.
 One can say however that everyone offers you to share the file via a public link.

-## Common denominator
-If one would write an middleware to provide a common interface for those APIs (like [kloudless](https://developers.kloudless.com/) or [Cloud Elements](https://console.cloud-elements.com/elements/api-docs/#!/documents/storage_GET)) we have to choose the lowest common denominator for the APIs.

-This means that only the most basic form of the features can be used and only features that can be emulated should be implemented.
-The access should be with IDs because this seems to be the dominant use case.

 ## Conclusion
 All cloud storage APIs are doing a good job.
 They are all trying hard to help you as a developer to understand their concepts (through examples or documentation).
-Alot of the core operations are basically the same just with different naming of the attributes and parameters.
+Alot of the core operations are basically the same just with different naming of the attributes and parameters (sad that no standard evolved yet).
 I personally think that Box provides the most elegant API, Dropbox is the easiest one to use and Google Drive has all the features you want.

 ### Dropbox
 I am really fond of the Dropbox API because using a path instead of an ID proved to be easier to use